mefor44/mefor44.github.io/_site/README.md

----
-layout: post
-title:  "Recommender systems introduction"
-date:   2023-08-14 07:44:17 +0100
-author: Mateusz Marzec
----
+# Recommender Systems - introduction

-In this tutorial let's focus our attention on recommender systems.
+In this class let's focus our attention on recommender systems.
 These are complex but necessary elements for each business with abundant items and users.
 After this class I want you to be able to answer the following questions:
 1. Why,
 2. What,
 3. How